 Students are awarded a three-year to five-year scholarship depending on full- or part-time status, renewed annually.

 Donors annually fund miscellaneous scholarships in varying amounts.
 The Law Scholarship Selection Committee chooses recipients from a pool of eligible students for each available scholarship as is applicable.

 The Honorable George Jacobs Law School Scholarship, Karen Gesmondi Memorial Scholarship, and Mark Creedon Memorial Jessup Moot Court Endowment are examples of scholarships that are awarded annually.

-Eligible students are personally invited to apply for annual Hoff Law Scholarships.
+Eligible students are invited to apply for the annual Hoff Law Scholarship or Fellowship.
 The award is $6,000, and the number of scholarships offered varies per award year.
 Students must meet scholarship terms and conditions to be eligible.
-More information is available from Law Financial Aid Services.

-Continuation of Hoff Law Scholarships depends on a student remaining in good academic standing and continued financial eligibility.
+Continuation of Hoff Law Scholarships/Fellowships depends on a student’s continued satisfactory performance and financial eligibility.

 Law Financial Aid Services updates information about relevant outside scholarships as they become available.

 Bar associations, corporations and some organizations to which you or members of your family belong offer scholarships and loans to law students..
 We encourage you to research these potential opportunities for additional financial support.